RaquelTejada/RaquelTejada/README.md

-### Hi there 👋
+### Hi there 👋, I'm Raquel Tejada!

+# A Full Stack Developer 🙂

 <!--
 **RaquelTejada/RaquelTejada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

-- 🔭 I’m currently working on Vegetta777
+- 🔭 I’m currently working on [Vegetta777.](https://github.com/RaquelTejada/vegetta777-client)
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Art
 - 📫 How to reach me: tejadadejesusraquel@gmail.com
 - ⚡ Fun fact: ...
--->